vancluever/terraform-provider-acme/docs/guides/dns-providers-azuredns.md

 It provides an easy way to authenticate by simply running `az login` command.
 The generated token will be cached by default in the `~/.azure` folder.

-This authentication method can be specificaly used by setting the `AZURE_AUTH_METHOD` environment variable to `cli`.
+This authentication method can be specifically used by setting the `AZURE_AUTH_METHOD` environment variable to `cli`.

 ### Open ID Connect